Merthyr Synagogue: History

 The Jewish congregation of Merthyr Tydfil was established in 1848 at a time when Merthyr was a centre of the Industrial Revolution and the largest town in Wales.
 The new congregation called itself the "Merthyr Tydfil Hebrew Congregation", and erected its first synagogue in 1852–1855 on John Street.
 That first building was demolished in the 1990s.

 The 1855 building was replaced by the prosperous congregation with the surviving synagogue building in 1877.
 The congregation had 27 head-of-household members in 1900.
 The 2011 census recorded four.

 The congregation, which had been dwindling, rededicated the synagogue in 1955.
 In the 1980s, the synagogue was closed and the building was sold and became the Merthyr Christian Centre.
 In 2006 it was in use as a gymnasium.
 It came out of use in 2004.
 In 2008 there was a plan to convert the building into eight residential apartments whilst preserving the exterior of this building.

 In 2019 it was bought by the Foundation for Jewish Heritage and is planned to open as a Jewish Heritage Centre in 2025.
 Essential repairs were undertaken in 2021, part funded by Cadw, to make the building weather-proof.

+In 2026 it was announced that, after receiving a grant worth £3.9 million from the National Lottery Heritage Fund, the former synagogue would be transformed into a Jewish Heritage Centre.